-In the government-wide financial statements, expenditures are reported on the modified cash basis of accounting and are classified by function for governmental activities.
+In the government-wide financial statements, disbursements are reported on the cash basis of accounting and are classified by function for governmental activities.

-In the fund financial statements, expenditures are classified as follows: District.
+In the fund financial statements, disbursements are classified as follows: District.

 Internal and Interfund Balances and Activities